darshan-hpc/darshan-logs/README.md

 Repository of example Darshan log files.
 Each is in a subdirectory with it's own README.md describing why that specific log is a notable example.

-If a Darshan log is to large to store directly in the git repository, then the directory will contain a `*.darshan.link` file rather than a `*.darshan` file.
+If a Darshan log is too large to store directly in the git repository, then the directory will contain a `*.darshan.link` file rather than a `*.darshan` file.
 The link file is just a text file containing the URL to the example in an externally hosted download site.